isomerpages/govtech-lpa-acp/index.md

 image: /images/colour_stacked.png
 permalink: /
 notification: The LPA-ACP Mobile Clinics at Our Tampines Hub is now full.
-Please head over to our Events page for more information on the how to book slots for the Mobile Clinics in August.
+Please head over to our Events page for more information on how to book slots for the Mobile Clinics in August.
 sections:
   - hero:
       background: /images/pt_banner_bg.png